NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_bam.md

 # Variant Mode

 Variant Mode provides an intuitive view of a variant specified by the user inside ppBAM.
 On specifying the chromosome, position, reference and alternative allele; the reads covering the variant region are displayed and classified into groups supporting the reference allele, alternative allele, none (neither reference nor alternative allele) and ambiguous groups.
-This mode is invoked when the “[variant](https://docs.google.com/document/d/1LeadJcW9LBbUidsXo_j2m-O3ytNRUrj0zoHBNh3aGx4/edit#heading=h.8xbzrcxbtx60)” field is specified containing the chromosome, position, reference and alternative allele of the variant.
+This mode is invoked when the "[variant](https://docs.google.com/document/d/1LeadJcW9LBbUidsXo_j2m-O3ytNRUrj0zoHBNh3aGx4/edit#heading=h.8xbzrcxbtx60)" field is specified containing the chromosome, position, reference and alternative allele of the variant.

 ## Alternative, Reference, None and Ambiguous Read Classification Groups

 For a given variant (SNV or indel), reads mapping to the variant region are classified into Reference, Alternative, None (neither reference nor alternative allele) and Ambiguous (unclassified reads) groups by using the Smith-Waterman alignment (as shown in figure above).
 The difference (Diff score) between the ratio of sequence similarities (Number of matches in read alignment / Length of alignment) of the read with alternative sequence and with that of the reference sequence is used to classify the read as alternative (Diff score > 0) or reference supporting read (Diff score < 0).
-Reads with alleles which are neither reference nor alternative are classified into none group (when [strictness](#Strictness in on-the-fly genotyping) level = ‘Strict’) and those that have equal similarity (Diff score = 0) to both reference and alternative allele are classified into the [ambiguous](#Ambiguous reads) group.
+Reads with alleles which are neither reference nor alternative are classified into none group (when [strictness](#Strictness in on-the-fly genotyping) level = 'Strict') and those that have equal similarity (Diff score = 0) to both reference and alternative allele are classified into the [ambiguous](#Ambiguous reads) group.
 This Diff score barplot on the right displays the Diff score (red if Diff score > 0 and blue if Diff score < 0) for each read.
 This barplot is especially helpful in analyzing reads classified into the none group by indicating the alternative/reference allele with which it has maximum sequence similarity.

 [![Read Classification](images/read_class.png)](images/read_class.png "Click to see the full image.")

 The above figure describes the methodology for classification of reads into Reference, Alternative, None (neither reference nor alternative allele) and Ambiguous groups.
 Classification of four reads are described for a variant (G/GTCA). (a) Sequence alignment of various reads to alternative and reference alleles (red colored nucleotides represent alternative and reference allele nucleotides): Read1 and Read2 completely support the alternative and reference allele respectively.
 Read3 has higher sequence similarity to the alternative allele but has a mismatch.
 Read4 has equal similarity to both reference and alternative groups. (b) Flow chart for classification of reads into four groups: Read1 and Read2 completely support alternative and reference allele respectively and are classified into these groups irrespective of strictness.
-Read3 contains a mismatch and is classified into none group when [strictness](#Strictness in on-the-fly genotyping) = ‘Strict’ and into alternative group when [strictness](#Strictness in on-the-fly genotyping) = ‘Lenient’.
+Read3 contains a mismatch and is classified into none group when [strictness](#Strictness in on-the-fly genotyping) = 'Strict' and into alternative group when [strictness](#Strictness in on-the-fly genotyping) = 'Lenient'.
 Read4 has equal similarity (Diff score = 0) towards both alternative as well as reference sequences and is classified into the [ambiguous](#Ambiguous reads) group.

 ## Ambiguous Reads